John Bland (architect)

 John Bland FRAIC (13 November 1911 – 26 March 2002) was a Canadian architect and educator.
 He played a fundamental role in transforming architectural education in Canada, spending more than five decades teaching at the McGill School of Architecture including a 31-year tenure as director, under which Bland transformed the School from a Beaux-Arts institution into one based on contemporary design principles.
 He also introduced the first Canadian graduate programs in Architecture.
 Many important individuals in architecture learned under Bland, including Arthur Erickson and Moshe Safdie, as well as the heads of architecture schools in at least six countries.
 In addition to his teaching career, Bland was a practicing architect, working alongside Harold Spence-Sales prior to joining McGill and collaborating with many Montreal architects on other projects throughout his tenure.
-He was the president of the Province of Quebec Association of Architects in 1953, and served on the Council from 1942 to 1954.
+He was the president of the Province of Quebec Association of Architects in 1953, and served on the council from 1942 to 1954.
 He was also a member of the Council of the Royal Architectural Institute of Canada (RAIC) from 1950 to 1954, and was elected to the RAIC College of Fellows in 1954 and the Royal Canadian Academy of Arts (RCA) in 1967.

 Personal life and education

 John Bland was born in Lachine, Quebec on 13 November 1911 to Canadian parents.
 He received his elementary schooling at Montreal High School and attended secondary school at Loyola College.
-At the age of seventeen, he enrolled for the McGill School of Architecture and graduated in 1933 with Honours.
+At the age of seventeen, he enrolled at the McGill School of Architecture and graduated in 1933 with Honours.
 He then went on to pursue postgraduate studies in town planning at the Architectural Association School of Architecture in London, England, where he became the Librarian of Planning and received his Diploma in Planning with Honours in 1937.

 John was married to Fay Bland and was a father to a daughter, Clara, and three sons, Johnny, Andrew and Harry.
 Toward the end of his life, he and his wife lived on the shore of Lake Saint-Louis.